qTip2/qTip2/README.md

 Choosing which features are included in your qTip2 build
 --------------------------------------------------------
-By default qTip2 is built with all plugins built into the file.
-You can see an example of this in the [dist](http://github.com/Craga89/qTip2/tree/master/dist/) directory files.
+By default qTip2 is built with all plugins enabled.
+You can see an example of this in the [dist](http://github.com/Craga89/qTip2/tree/master/dist/jquery.qtip.js) file.
 If you want more control over what plugins are included, you can do so by adding some extra parameters to your build commands.

 For example, if you plan on using only the tips plugin, you'd specify the plugins variable as so:

-	make PLUGINS="src/tips.js" [command]
+	make PLUGINS="tips" [command]

 Notice the only thing that was added was the PLUGINS parameter.
 This tells the compiler which files to include in the final qTip2 build.
-You can specify multiple plugins by separating them wit a space:
+You can specify multiple plugins by separating them with a space:

-	make PLUGINS="src/tips.js src/ajax.js src/modal.js" [command]
+	make PLUGINS="tips ajax modal" [command]

 By default all plugins are included in the build, so the regular `[make all]` command is actually equivilent to:

-	make PLUGINS="src/ajax.js src/tips.js src/imagemap.js src/svg.js src/modal.js src/bgiframe.js" [command]
+	make PLUGINS="ajax tips imagemap svg modal bgiframe" [command]

 * Note: The above was correct at the time of writing.
 Subsequent revisions may change file names or add new plugins, so checkout the Makefile for a full up-to-date list of all plugins*